Chapter 6: Attendance & Work Schedules

 When severe weather or a similar circumstance occurs, the College will attempt to maintain full service levels during both the weekday and weekend schedule.
 Unless the College formally cancels activities (see next section), all offices and service operations are expected to remain open with at least core staffing.
 In such circumstances, however, supervisors may make judgment calls about whether a specific individual's presence outweighs safety concerns (e.g., travel risks) or other factors.
 If a supervisor and non‑exempt employee agree that the employee need not report to campus that day, there are three options regarding pay:

-- the employee may use accrued vacation time, if available
+- if needed the employee may use accrued vacation time,

-- the employee may take time off without pay, if no vacation time is available
+- if available the employee may take time off without pay, if no vacation time is available

 On rare occasions it may be prudent for the College to open late or to formally cancel most public events and administrative activities for the day.
 In such situations, the decision will be announced to the public media as a "late opening" or a "closing," even though the College is not entirely closed and some staff will be required to report for work.
 Classes may be in session, even if other public or administrative activities are cancelled for the day.